The audience uttered a collective "Aaaw" and applauded when "In loving memory of Paul Walker" flashed on screen at the end of "Brick Mansions."

 When Lino dumps 20 kilos of white powder down a bathtub drain, he incenses Tremaine (RZA), the local drug lord.
 In an effort to smoke him out, Tremaine’s henchmen kidnap his girlfriend, waitress Lola (Catalina Denis).

 Turns out Walker’s undercover cop, Damien Collier, has his sights set on Tremaine, too, for killing his father.
-After a violent variation of a meet-cute, Damien pairs up with Lino in an effort to free Lola, bring Tremaine to justice and, oh yes, try to defuse a stolen bomb set to explode in hours.

 "Brick Mansions," like its forerunners, is a movie with a message at its core, but that aspect is handled in heavy-handed, simplistic fashion with Tremaine as a ruthless criminal who just might be the social conscience of the city and a pretty good cook, too.